Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-15-ediscovery.md

       ![](../media/lab15-image35.png)

-1. From the top of the window, select **Download results**.(**Note**: You must use Microsoft Edge or Internet Explorer to download).
+1. From the top of the window, select **Download results**

+   >**Note**: You must use Microsoft Edge or Internet Explorer to download).
 A new browser page opens and a pop-up window displays asking if you want to open this file, select **Open**.

    ![](../media/lab15-image36.png)

    ![](../media/lab15-image37.png)

 1. If this is the first time you do a download of a content search, you will be prompted to install the Microsoft Office 365 eDiscovery Export tool.
 Select **Install**.

-1. Once the install is completed, the eDiscovery export tool window opens.
+1. Once the installation is completed, the eDiscovery export tool window opens.

    - In the first field, paste the export key that you copied to your clipboard, paste it in now

    - In the second field, Click on **Browse** and set the location to C:\LabFiles to store the downloaded file , then select **Start**.
 Once the download process is completed, select **Close** and close this browser tab.

       ![](../media/lab15-image38.png)

 1. You are back on the "Test Hold - Sales Search_Export" window.
 Select **Close**.

 1. Check the location of your download to verify the download was successfully completed.